roed314/FiniteGroups/ProposedSchema.md

-label          | text       | `n.q.N.i.j` where `n` is the dimension, `q` is the cardinality of the finite field, `N.i` is the label of the ambient group and `j` is the subgroup identifier from `gps_subgroups`. dim            | smallint   | The dimension of the vector space on which the ambient group acts q              | smallint   | The cardinality of the finite field ambient        | text       | Group label `N.i` for the ambient group which          | integer    | Subgroup identifier from `gps_subgroups` gens           | smallint[] | Matrices generating the group, in order corresponding to the generators listed in `gps_groups`, format TBD
+label          | text       | `n.q.N.i.j` where `n` is the dimension, `q` is the cardinality of the finite field, `N.i` is the label of the ambient group and `j` is the subgroup identifier from `gps_subgroups`. dim            | smallint   | The dimension of the vector space on which the ambient group acts q              | smallint   | The cardinality of the finite field prime          | boolean    | Whether the cardinality is prime ambient        | text       | Group label `N.i` for the ambient group which          | integer    | Subgroup identifier from `gps_subgroups` gens           | smallint[] | Matrices generating the group, in order corresponding to the generators listed in `gps_groups`.
+If `q` is prime, the entries are integers `c` with `-q < 2c <= q`.
+Otherwise, they are lists of integers giving the coefficients for the element as a polynomial (with respect to the Conway polynomial defining the field extension)

 `gps_prep_names`: Names for classical groups with a specified `n` and `q`